 What are the seeds of prejudice?
 HORIZON LINE explores bias-motivated behavior through the eyes of Danny Curtis - a young white man on a path of escalating destruction - and the people in his life who influence his choices, for better and for worse.

 HORIZON LINE tells a story of conflicting impulses and loyalties in the life of an impressionable young man.
 Danny loves art and yearns to create a happy picture of himself and his world.
-But his desire to fit in - to be seen, to be heard - lead him toward acts that destroy property, frighten people and place his own future in jeopardy.
+But his desire to fit in - to be seen, to be heard - lead him toward acts that destroy property, frighten people and place his own future and the future of others in jeopardy.

 BY PETER HOWARD